 Short breaks now available year round with minimum stay 4 nights in July and August.
-Four days for the price of three during late Autumn, Winter and early Spring
+Four days for the price of three during November, December, January, (not Christmas/New Year), February.

 This delightful, cosy cottage is furnished to provide luxury and quality accommodation for two Situated down an old lane in Paxton, Berwickshire, Tweed Cottage is a charming early 19th century cottage tucked away in the village centre.
 Fully double glazed and centrally heated it is ideal for an out of season stay as well.
 Unusually, its garden and parking space are not connected to the house but are very close by.
 The village has an excellent pub (just a minute away) which serves real ales and good food.
 The kitchen area, with its marble worktops is fully equipped with washing machine, dishwasher and full hob and compact oven makes it a pleasure to stay in for a romantic meal.
 All linen and towels are provided, there is private parking and cyclists have a padlocked shed for their cycles.